Bachelor of Science in Biochemistry

 Undergraduate degree quick links

-• Biochemistry/Biophysics – Emphasis on physics and mathematics, applying physics and math to the study of life on the molecular level.
+• Biophysics focuses on the application of chemistry, physics, and math to study life on a molecular level.

 Tuition and financial resources